 Component Description BlackBerry UEM BlackBerry UEM is a unified endpoint management solution that provides comprehensive multiplatform device, application, and content management with integrated security and connectivity.
 BlackBerry Infrastructure The BlackBerry Infrastructure is a global private data network distributed across multiple regions that enables and secures data in transit between thousands of organizations and millions of users around the world.
 It is designed to efficiently manage the transport of data between BlackBerry services and end-user devices.
 For organizations using UEM, the BlackBerry Infrastructure registers user information for device activation, validates licensing information, and provides a trusted path between the organization and every user based on strong cryptographic mutual authentication.
 UEM maintains a constant connection to the BlackBerry Infrastructure, ensuring that organizations require only a single outbound connection to a trusted IP address to send data to users.
 All the data that travels between the BlackBerry Infrastructure and UEM is authenticated and encrypted to provide a secure communication channel into your organization for devices outside the firewall.
-BlackBerry Dynamics NOC The BlackBerry Dynamics NOC is a network operations center that provides secure communications between BlackBerry Dynamics apps on devices, UEM, and the BlackBerry Enterprise Mobility Server.

-Component Description Devices BlackBerry UEM supports iOS, macOS, Android, and Windows devices.
+Component Description BlackBerry Dynamics NOC The BlackBerry Dynamics NOC is a network operations center that handles the following services for BlackBerry Dynamics apps: Acts as a registry for the instances of BlackBerry Dynamics apps on devices.
+This registry enables easy activation (using an activated BlackBerry Dynamics app to automatically activate subsequent BlackBerry Dynamics apps on the same device).
+Stores the BlackBerry Dynamics app catalog.
+Devices BlackBerry UEM supports iOS, macOS, Android, and Windows devices.
 Notification services UEM sends notifications to devices to contact UEM for updates and to report information for your organization's device inventory.
 These notifications are sent to the BlackBerry Infrastructure, where they are sent to the devices using the appropriate notification service: APNs is a service that Apple provides to send notifications to iOS and macOS devices.
 FCM is a service that Google provides to send notifications to Android devices.
 Windows Push Notification Services (WNS) is a service that Microsoft provides to send notifications to Windows devices.
 Routing components By default, UEM makes a direct connection to the BlackBerry Infrastructure over ports 3101 and 443, and you do not need to install more routing components.
 If your organization's security standards require that internal systems cannot make connections directly to the Internet, you can use the BlackBerry Router or a proxy server.
 The BlackBerry Router acts as a proxy server for connections over the BlackBerry Infrastructure between UEM and all devices.
 The BlackBerry Router can support SOCKs v5 with no authentication.
 If your organization already has a TCP proxy server installed, or needs one to meet networking requirements, you can use a TCP proxy server instead of the BlackBerry Router.
 The TCP proxy server can support SOCKs v5 with no authentication.
-The BlackBerry UEM Core and BlackBerry Proxy support using an HTTP proxy server to connect to the BlackBerry Dynamics NOC.
 Third-party application and content servers Additional content servers and application servers in your organization's environment, including the company directory, mail server, certificate authorities, and so on.
 BlackBerry plug-ins and BEMS UEM works with additional BlackBerry enterprise products such as BlackBerry Enterprise Identity, BlackBerry 2FA, and BlackBerry Workspaces to extend UEM capabilities in your organization.
-For more information, see Companion products and services. and from BlackBerry Dynamics apps.
+For more information, see Companion products and services.
+The BlackBerry Enterprise Mobility Server provides services to send work data to and from BlackBerry Dynamics apps.
 For more information, see the BlackBerry Enterprise Mobility Server docs.